Silen vs. Vera

 Primary Holding

-In quo warranto proceedings instituted to question the legality of the election of corporate directors and officers, a preliminary injunction does not lie to prevent the newly elected officials from discharging their offices and to restore the former directors to their positions, particularly where the former directors' terms have already expired by operation of law; the issuance of such writ constitutes an excess of jurisdiction and abuse of discretion.
+In quo warranto proceedings instituted solely to question the legality of the election of corporate directors and officers, preliminary injunction does not lie to prevent the duly elected from discharging their offices and to restore former directors; the issuance thereof constitutes an excess of jurisdiction and an abuse of discretion.

 History